dtm-labs/en.dtm.pub/docs/practice/tcc.md

 ```

 When the global transaction starts, the content of function tccFunc will be called.
-In the example, inside function tccFunc, we call CallBranch twice to define two subtransactions TransOut and TransIn, each built using the TCC transaction model.
+In the example, inside function tccFunc, we call CallBranch twice to define two sub-transactions TransOut and TransIn, each built using the TCC transaction model.

 ``` go
 // CallBranch call a tcc branch